Advanced Recording, Production & Mastering

 Working in our highest-level studios, our Studio Production and Mastering course is for advanced music producers and engineers who are looking to refine their recording and mixing techniques before developing new skills in mastering.

-Building on your knowledge of spatial sound, our Studio Production & Mastering course explores psychoacoustics and the way sound navigates, interacts and responds in different enclosed spaces and environments.
-With access to our project studio, you will also have the opportunity to experiment with various acoustic treatments and placements to achieve the best possible sound.
+Building on your knowledge of spatial sound, our Studio Production and Mastering course explores psychoacoustics and the way sound navigates, interacts and responds in different enclosed spaces and environments.

 To help you develop your skills even further, you will gain a thorough understanding of how to build your brand and business as a freelance engineer, as well as receive in-depth sessions on licensing, sync, distribution and more.